RiyanDai/flutter_pokemon_app/README.md

 A Flutter project for displaying Pokémon data using BLoC architecture.

 ## Getting Started

-This project is a starting point for a Flutter application.
-It utilizes the BLoC pattern for state management and fetches Pokémon data from a remote source.

-### Prerequisites

 Before you begin, ensure you have met the following requirements:

 - **Flutter**: You have Flutter installed on your machine.
 You can follow the installation guide [here](https://flutter.dev/docs/get-started/install).